-The term “alternative medicine” encompasses a wide range of medical practices and systems from cultures around the world.
-In countries such as the United States, people use it to describe practices that are outside mainstream medicine.
+Alternative medicine encompasses a wide range of medical practices and systems from cultures around the world.
+In the U.S., people use the term to describe practices that are outside mainstream medicine.

 The term “alternative medicine” is subjective.
 While doctors in one part of the world might regard a practice as mainstream, doctors elsewhere might view the same practice as alternative.